PEOPLE

 Mariana Harris

-Mariana Harris is a Biomathematics PhD student working on statistical methods to detect selection.
+Mariana Harris is a Biomathematics PhD student working on statistical methods to detect selection in Drosophila and ancient humans.
 Mariana completed her B.S. in Applied Mathematics at Instituto Técnologico Autónomo de México (ITAM).
-She is interested in developing mathematical and statistical models that shed light on how populations adapt and interact.
+She is interested in developing mathematical and statistical models that shed light on how populations adapt.

 Ricky Wolff

 Ricky Wolff is a PhD student in the Ecology and Evolutionary Biology Department.
 He is working on developing statistical methods to understand natural selection in the gut microbiome.
-Before coming to UCLA, he completed his B.A. in mathematics at Columbia, working in cancer genomics after graduation.
+Before coming to UCLA, he completed his B.A. in mathematics at Columbia.
 In his free time, he enjoys playing guitar and camping.

 Jon Mah

 Jonathan Mah is a PhD student in the Bioinformatics Interdepartmental Program.
 Jon graduated from the University of Washington with a B.S. in Biochemistry and Microbiology, where he studied quantitative models for protein evolution in RNA viruses.
-His research interests lie at the intersection of population genetics, mathematical evolution, and microbiology.
+He recently published a paper in Molecular Biology and Evolution on the demographic histories and selective effects of ~40 gut commensal species.

 Michael Wasney

 Michael is a Human Genetics PhD student.
 He is interested in understanding the ecological and evolutionary forces governing strain colonization dynamics.
-He recently completed his undergraduate degree from the University of Chicago in Biology and English.
+Recently, he wrote a paper showing the bacterial genetic diversity is uniform along the gut.
+He completed his undergraduate degree from the University of Chicago in Biology and English.

 Aina Martinez Zurita